fbucafusco/hex2array/README.md

 Convert intel hex format to C array.

-Usefull for compiling binary images from one project into another.
+Useful for compiling binary images from one project into another.

 ie: BOOTLOADER + MAIN APPLICATION